 Privacy Policy

-IP Addresses, Internet Browsers, Operating Systems, Domain Names: When you enter our website, we may collect your computer’s IP address.
+IP Addresses, Internet Browsers, Operating Systems, Domain Names: When you enter our website, we may collect your IP address.
 The IP address does not identify you as an individual, but does identify your Internet service provider.
 Other non-personally identifiable information that we may collect include the type of Internet browser used, the type of computer operating system used, and the domain name of the website from which you visited our site.
 The information is aggregated to provide broad demographic information, such as the geographic location of visitors and how long they stay on our site.
 Collecting this type of information allows us to administer our site, diagnose server problems, analyze trends and statistics, and provide better customer service.

 Cookies